-Evidence points to Iranian hand in oil attack, says Saudi alliance, as prices soar
+Evidence points to Iran involvement in attack, says Saudi alliance, as oil prices soar

 But U.S. Ambassador to the world body, Kelly Craft, told the Council that emerging information on the attacks “indicates that responsibility lies with Iran” and that there is no evidence the attack came from Yemen.

+Iran rejected U.S. accusations that it was responsible.
 “These allegations are condemned as unacceptable and entirely baseless,” Foreign Ministry spokesman Abbas Mousavi said in remarks carried by state TV.

 Oil prices surged by as much as 19% before coming off their peaks.
 The intraday jump was the biggest since the 1990-91 Gulf crisis over Iraq’s invasion of Kuwait.